lsst-dm/qserv-ingest/doc/user/input-data.rst

 Metadata files below describe input data and are required by `qserv-ingest`:

-- `metadata.json`: contain the name of the files describing the database, the tables, the indexes, and also the relative path to the chunk files.
+- `metadata.json`: contain the name of the files describing the database, the tables, and the indexes.
-  Chunk files can be located in multiples directories.
+  It also contains the relative path to the input chunk data produced by Qserv partitioner.
+  Folder organization for input chunk files is configurable, using the `directory` and the `chunks` sections of `metadata.json`.
+  Each input chunk file name must follow the pattern `chunk_<chunk_id>.txt`.

   .. code:: json

     {